mendix/docs/content/en/docs/appstore/connectors/mqtt.md

 Enabling SSL establishes a secure connection to the broker.
 To input your SSL certificates, follow these steps:

 1. Open your certificates file in any text editor.
-2. Open the **ConnectionAdministration** page and enable the SSL toggle.
+2. Open the **ConnectionAdministration** page and use the toggle to enable SSL.
 3. Copy all file content and paste it to the **CA Certificate** and **Client Certificate** fields.
     * Certificates start with `-----BEGIN CERTIFICATE-----` and end with `-----END CERTIFICATE-----`
 4. Add the **Client Certificate Key** and the **Certificate password** if one was set.